-- Possession of Inappropriate Property, Substances, Items, or Products: - The use of cell-phones, electronic equipment, games, printed text or lyrics that are vulgar, profane or sexually explicit, or any other items that are inappropriate for a school setting are not allowed.
-Such items in school will be confiscated by staff members and must be retrieved by the student's parents. - Students are not permitted to use, bring, possess, or distribute any inappropriate substances, items, or products on school grounds, school-sponsored events, or while representing the school that are deemed inappropriate or unsafe for student use, consumption, or distribution. - Assault, Battery, Bodily Harm, Inappropriate Touching, and/or Threats (in addition to other disciplinary consequences, these offenses may result in long-term suspension and/or expulsion. - Causing Bodily Harm: Students may not cause physical injury to a student, school employee or another person. - Committing Assault or Assault and Battery: Student may not commit assault, including sexual assault, or assault and battery on a student, school employee, or another person.
+• Possession of Inappropriate Property:

+The use of cell-phones, electronic equipment, games, printed text or lyrics that are vulgar, profane or sexually explicit, or any other items that are inappropriate for a school setting are not allowed.
+Such items in school will be confiscated by staff members and must be retrieved by the student's parents.

+• Assault, Battery, Bodily Harm, Inappropriate Touching, and/or Threats (in addition to other disciplinary consequences, these offenses may result in long-term suspension and/or expulsion.

+- Causing Bodily Harm: Students may not cause physical injury to a student, school employee or another person. - Committing Assault or Assault and Battery: Student may not commit assault, including sexual assault, or assault and battery on a student, school employee, or another person.
 Assault is an attempt or threat to physically harm another person; assault does not require physical contact.
 Battery is any unlawful touching of another person. - Fighting or Unwanted/Inappropriate Physical Contact: UCC students may not fight with other students from UCC or any other school.
 Harassing, pushing, touching, or any unwanted/inappropriate physical contact is not tolerated. - Play-fighting and Threatening: Play-fighting and/or the use of threats threaten the safety of the school community.
 This type of physical contact is not tolerated.
 Use of threats include those made online through email or other internet platforms. - Possession or use of Firearms, Weapons, and/or Dangerous Objects (in addition to other disciplinary consequences, these offenses may result in long-term suspension and/or expulsion). - Possession or use of Firearm: Students may not possess or use a firearm or a mock firearm. - Using or Possessing a Weapon or Dangerous Object: Students are not allowed to bring a weapon of any sort to school, use any object in a dangerous or threatening manner, or have a weapon on him/her or his/her property.
+This includes utilization or possession of any images or printed materials with images of weapons or dangerous